ZainRizvi/ZainRizvi.github.io/_posts/2019-12-17-create-custom-deep-learning-containers.md

 And those containers are 100% free

+Why would you want to use one?
 A quick list of benefits you can expect by using these:

 * Ability to run these deep learning environments anywhere, including directly on your laptop
 * Have your favorite libraries pre-installed by default.
 You avoid having to customize your notebook environment every time you create a new notebook
 * Have a consistent environment used by all of your data scientists
 * Ability to modify or replace the default Jupyter Lab IDE (if you really want to)

+Below I'll be walking you through the steps I took to create a Jupyter Lab container that lets you run Tensorflow with GPUs, but you can modify these instructions to meet your own exact needs.

-**Disclaimer**: While it's my team which offers the Deep Learning containers, I myself have never seriously used containers before.
-So the below is the results of my experimentation and if you know of better ways to achieve what I'm doing please let me know in the comments!
+**Disclaimer**: While my team offers the Deep Learning containers (among other products), I myself have never used containers before.
+So the below is the results of my first real experimentation and if you know of better ways to achieve what I'm doing please let me know in the comments!

 # **Prerequisites**